 Key to these processes is an understanding of style.
 I enjoy applying stylistic elements of the masters to Australian scenery.

 Detail from one of my Ord River paintings.
-To see this particular scene I had to paddle 25 km down a crocodile infested river!
+To see this particular scene I had to paddle a canoe 25 km down a crocodile infested river!